Wealthometer/Organica/README.md

    The frontend server should now be running on `http://localhost:3000`.

 6. Open your web browser and visit `http://localhost:3000` to access the Organica application.

-## Contributing

-Contributions are welcome!
-If you want to contribute to Organica, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature/bug fix.
-3. Make your changes and commit them.
-4. Push your changes to your forked repository.
-5. Submit a pull request to the main repository.

-## Contact

-If you have any questions or suggestions, feel free to contact the project maintainers:

-- Vivek Kakadiya - vivek.kakadiya111@gmail.com